INFO PAGE

 Projects can use gas only in these situations:

-• Technical infeasibility - If an all-electric design can’t work safely or effectively, gas piping must be limited to the area that can’t be electric and still meet health, safety, and fire standards.
+• Technical infeasibility - If a project can't be constructed all-electric, gas piping must be limited to the area that can’t be electric.

 • Commercial kitchens - Gas may be used for cooking equipment.

-• Adaptive reuse projects - If you’re converting a non-residential building to housing, you may use gas until January 1, 2031.
+• Adaptive reuse projects - Projects converting a non-residential building to housing before January 1, 2031 may use gas.

 • 100% affordable housing - These projects are exempt until July 1, 2027.
 A cost-based exception may be requested until January 1, 2031.